CGI-FR/PIMO/README.md

 ./pimo <data.json >maskedData.json
 ```

-This takes the `data.json` file, masks the datas contained inside it and put the result in a `maskedData.json` file.
-If datas are in a tables (for exemple multiples names), then each field of this table will be masked using the given mask.
+This takes the `data.json` file, masks the data contained inside it and put the result in a `maskedData.json` file.
+If data are in a table (for exemple multiple names), then each field of this table will be masked using the given mask.
 The following flags can be used:

-* `--repeat=N` This flag will make pimo mask every input N-times.
+* `--repeat=N` This flag will make pimo mask every input N-times (usefull for dataset generation).
 * `--skip-line-on-error` This flag will totally skip a line if an error occurs masking a field.
 * `--skip-field-on-error` This flag will return output without a field if an error occurs masking this field.
-* `--empty-input` This flag will give PIMO a `{}` input, usable with `repeat` flag.
+* `--empty-input` This flag will give PIMO a `{}` input, usable with `--repeat` flag.
-* `--config=filename.yml` This flag allow to use another file for config that `masking.yml`.
+* `--config=filename.yml` This flag allow to use another file for config than the default `masking.yml`.
-* `--load-cache cacheName=filename.json` This flag load initial cache content from a file (json line format `{"key":"a", "value":"b"}`).
+* `--load-cache cacheName=filename.json` This flag load an initial cache content from a file (json line format `{"key":"a", "value":"b"}`).
 * `--dump-cache cacheName=filename.json` This flag dump final cache content to a file (json line format `{"key":"a", "value":"b"}`).

-## Exemples
+## Examples

-This section will give exemples for every type of masking.
+This section will give exemples for every types of mask.

 ### regex